-The actuary, Morneau Shepell, has been appointed pursuant to the Trust Agreement.
+The actuary, HUB International Limited (formerly Morneau Shepell),has been appointed pursuant to the Trust Agreement.
 With respect to the preparation of financial statements, the actuary has been engaged to carry out an estimation of the Plan's obligations for IBNR and disabled lives to the members.
 The estimation is made in accordance with accepted actuarial practice and reported thereon to the Board of Trustees.
 In performing the estimation of the liabilities, which are by their nature inherently variable, assumptions are made as to future claims, members' ages, benefit amounts, rates of recovery and interest rates.